Pyramid inch

-The pyramid inch is a unit of measure claimed by pyramidologists to have been used in ancient times.
+The pyramid inch is a now discredited unit of measure formerly claimed by pyramidologists to have been used in ancient times.

 History

 The first suggestion that the builders of the Great Pyramid of Giza used units of measure related to modern measures is attributed to Oxford astronomy professor John Greaves (1602–1652), who journeyed to Egypt in 1638 to make measurements of the pyramid.
 His findings were published in his Pyramidographia (1646) and under his name in an anonymous tract.
-More than a century later, Greaves' measurements and additional measurements made by French engineers during Napoleon's French campaign in Egypt and Syria, were studied by John Taylor (1781–1864).
+More than a century later, Greaves' measurements and additional measurements made by French engineers during Napoleon's campaign in Egypt and Syria, were studied by John Taylor (1781–1864).
 Taylor claimed that the measurements indicated that the ancients had used a unit of measure about 1/1000 greater than a modern British inch.